 Many security firms that provide security validation solutions also embrace the MITRE ATT&CK framework.
 They integrate this in their purple teaming modules or as a component of their security testing platforms to automate the process and help ensure threat-updated continuous testing.
 It provides a massive boost to security testing.

 These three best practices are not either/or options.
 They complement each other and should be implemented together.
-SecValOps calls for security testing that is continuous and threat-informed (adversarial perspective).
+SecValOps calls for continuous and threat-informed security testing (adversarial perspective).
 It also acknowledges the importance of harnessing the advantages of collaboration among cybersecurity firms, teams, and experts worldwide.

-In today’s fast-paced way of doing things, organizational changes are inevitable and can happen all too quickly.
+In today’s fast-paced world, organizational changes are inevitable and can happen all too quickly.
 The security controls that worked before for a specific setup and set of hardware, software, and digital assets may no longer work as they used to.
-There’s a need to continuously keep track of these controls to ensure they remain effective in detecting or preventing emerging threats.
+Continuous monitoring of these controls is needed to ensure they remain effective in detecting or preventing emerging threats.

-No guarantee existing security systems will remain effective without testing.
-If organizations do not get used to taking cybersecurity into account whenever they encounter changes, the likelihood of becoming vulnerable to the latest threats is very high.
+There is no guarantee that existing security systems will remain effective without testing.
+If organizations do not get used to considering cybersecurity whenever they encounter changes, they are very likely to become vulnerable to the latest threats.

 SecValOps is like an offensive way of establishing a defense.
-It is mindful of the risks and anticipates the attacks or threats.
-Companies must embrace it as they bring their cybersecurity up to a higher level to keep up with the more significant complexities and relentlessness of creative and sometimes state-backed cybercriminals.
+It is mindful of the risks and anticipates attacks or threats.
+Companies must embrace it as they raise their cybersecurity to a higher level to keep up with the more significant complexities and relentlessness of creative and sometimes state-backed cybercriminals.

 Share this article